Bacterial Genomes: Accessing and Analysing Microbial Genome Data17 September - 18 November 2018Online, FutureLearn platform

 - Duration: 3 weeks, 5 hours per week

-- Start Date: 17 September 2018* – The course is run ‘live’ for 3 weeks from this date.
-Once this period is over there will be no live monitoring of the forums, but you can still join and complete the course.
+- Start Date: The course is run ‘live’ for 3 weeks from the start date above.
+Once this period is over there will be no live monitoring of the forums, but you can still join and complete the course during the remaining period.

 - Certificate of achievement available on satisfactory completion